Azure Monitors: Enabling Data Collection for Non-Default Resource States

 Step 1 — Identify the Monitor Type and Key

-Identify the Azure monitor type for which you want to customize the states for data collection.
-Then look up the corresponding Global Config key from the table below.
+Identify the Azure Monitor type for which you want to allow data collection in additional resource states.
+Next, look up the corresponding Global Config key from the table below.

 Step 2 — Check if the Key Already Exists